A new Euro generation tries to build a life

 Rumania certainly does not lack brains

 Brains and education do not automatically guarantee an existence.
 Lumitsa is my landlady in Sibiu, a doctor specialized in children and endocrinology with her own practice.
 But she too needs to work abroad still (Belgium this time) to make ends meet.
 Her son wants to set up a dental practice but the banks refuse credit.
-Her husband is a vet but there is not work and he started a business in central heating.
+Her husband is a vet but there is no work and he started a business in central heating.
 A good business as everyone needs to be kept warm.
 They get by but need to be enterprising in a way not imaginable for West European medical academics.

 well, there is corruption everywhere

 In Sibui I flee from the cold to get a coffee in a local hostel.
 Open after 12 pm it says but it is around 20.00.
 Should this not be 12 am?
 Not according to Dana (short for Daniela) who mans the bar.
 She has a degree in biology and would like to work in a medical lab.
 Lab work pays badly here (300 Euro per month) but in a medical lab a lot better.
-This however requires a registration which is only available if you already work in a medical lab.
+This, however, requires a registration which is only available if you already work in a medical lab.
 A bureaucratic catch 22.
 So she now helps out serving coffee in a hostel.
 Temporarily until her handmade leather bag business catches on.
 My suggestion of making a web site and maybe start a business making sites along with the bags is met with suspicion: this would be true capitalism.
 Back home however I notice she has actually started a FB page: Zazoo handcrafts a first step to having a business.
 The dream of a lot of young Europeans.

 His observations of local habits Rumanians are most interesting; they tend to smoke all food, cheese, meat no matter what, if water could be smoked they would do it.
 He is not unlucky being an only child as in most Rumanian families there are horrific feuds.
-I like his soft touch humor.
+I like his soft touch humour.
 Once in Bukarest he has to hurry and I am satisfied I learned a lot.